Klaus Gjasula

-Klaus Fatmir Gjasula (/sq/; born 14 December 1989) is an Albanian professional footballer who plays as a defensive midfielder for German 3.
-Liga club Rot-Weiss Essen.
+Klaus Fatmir Gjasula (/sq/; born 14 December 1989) is an Albanian professional footballer who plays as a defensive midfielder for German club TSG Hoffenheim II.

 Gjasula began his senior career in the lower tiers of German football, playing for several Oberliga and Regionalliga clubs before making his professional debut with Stuttgarter Kickers in the 3.
 Liga in 2016.
 He went on to establish himself as a regular starter with Hallescher FC and later joined SC Paderborn, where he helped the team achieve promotion to the Bundesliga, making his top-flight debut in 2019.
 During that season, he set a league record for most yellow cards (17) and became known for wearing a protective headband.
 Subsequently, he played for Hamburger SV and Darmstadt 98, where he occasionally captained the team and contributed to their promotion to the Bundesliga in 2023, before joining Rot-Weiss Essen in 2025.

 He represented the Albania national football team between 2019 and 2024, earning 29 caps, mostly as a starter, and appearing at UEFA Euro 2024, where he scored both an own goal and a goal to earn Albania a 2–2 draw against Croatia, their only point of the tournament.

 Early life

 Gjasula was born in Tirana, Albania, and moved with his family to Freiburg, Germany, shortly after his birth.

 His given name, Klaus, was inspired by the German actor Klausjürgen Wussow, who portrayed Professor Klaus Brinkmann in the popular 1980s television series The Black Forest Clinic (Die Schwarzwaldklinik).
-Gjasula’s grandmother was a devoted fan of the show, and his brother was named Jürgen after the same actor.
+Gjasula's grandmother was a devoted fan of the show, and his brother was named Jürgen after the same actor.
 Growing up in the Breisgau region, Gjasula took his first steps in football with several local clubs, including PSV Freiburg, Offenburger FV and Freiburger FC.